 However, every person responds differently to treatment.
-If your first-line treatment does not work, starts but then stops working, or has side effects that you are unable to tolerate, your oncologist may recommend second-line treatment (also called second-line therapy), which is a different treatment that may be another option for you.
-In some cases, you may be a candidate for third-line therapy or even additional rounds of treatment.
+If your first-line treatment does not work, starts but then stops working, or causes serious side effects, your oncologist may recommend a second-line treatment (also called second-line therapy), which is a different treatment that is likely to be effective.
+In some cases, you may be a candidate for third-line therapy or additional rounds of treatment after that.

 Considering a different treatment option

-If you need second-line treatment, it doesn't necessarily mean that you did not get the right treatment the first time or that there aren't any more treatments to try for your cancer.
-Still, it is important to understand that, in general, the likelihood that second-line treatment, or additional rounds of treatment, will have good results is lower than with first-line treatment.
 The chances that a second-line treatment will be successful depend on the type of cancer being treated.
-People with certain types of cancer can respond very well to a second-line treatment, while people with other types of cancer may have only a small chance that the second-line treatment will help them recover.
+People with certain types of cancer often respond very well to a second-line treatment, while people with other types of cancer may have only a small chance that the second-line treatment will help them recover.

-Other factors that influence the potential success of a second-line treatment include the following:
+Other factors that influence the potential success of a second-line treatment include:

-- The stage of your cancer (where it is located, whether or where it has spread, and whether it is affecting the functions of other organs in the body)
+- The stage of the cancer (where it is located, if or where it has spread, and whether it is affecting other parts of the body)

-- How well and how long you responded to your first-line treatment
+- How well and how long you responded to the first-line treatment

-- How long it has been since your first-line treatment ended (because, in many cases, second-line treatment is more successful if a year or more has passed between the two treatments)
+- How long it has been since first-line treatment ended.
+In many cases, second-line treatment is more successful if a year or more has passed between the two treatments.

-- What side effects you experienced during first-line treatment
+- The side effects you experienced during the first-line treatment

 - Your age and overall health

 Bringing a list of questions to your appointments can help guide the conversation and ensure the oncologist addresses all of your concerns.
 You may want to print this list and bring it to your next appointment or download Cancer.Net’s free mobile app for an e-list and other interactive tools to manage your care.

-Here are some examples of the types of questions you may want to ask your oncologist:
+Here are some examples of the types of questions you may want to ask your doctor:

 - What is the current status of the cancer?